NSF-programming-language/Nisr_PL/docs-en/09-Libraries and Modules.md

     }
 }

-Print("library is running")   ; Executes when library loads
+print("library is running")   # Executes when library loads
 ```
 ## 📝 Explanation